nus-cs2103-AY2324S1/tp/docs/UserGuide.md

 ### Redo a command : `redo`

 Redo a previously undone command that modified the state of **Class Manager 2023**.
 Redo only works with commands that can be undone. **Class Manager 2023** only stores up to 10 modified states, which **resets** after a `load` or `config` command.
-Redo can be used multiple times to redo multiple undo commands, or until **Class Manager 2023** reaches its most recent state after a maximum of 9 redos.
+Redo can be used multiple times to redo multiple undo commands, or until **Class Manager 2023** reaches its most recent state after a maximum of 9 redoes.

 Format: `redo`